 - 1. All students are valued and equally entitled to resources.
 Therefore, all full time equivalent students will receive a baseline weighting of 1.0.
-All schools will receive baseline teacher unit allocations on a pupil/teacher ratio of 21:1 based on the program in which they are enrolled (Regular or French Immersion). - 2.
-We recognize the intensive focus in primary grades to provide a good beginning to formal schooling.
-As a result, students in K to 4 will receive an additional 10% weighting. - 3.
+All schools will receive baseline teacher unit allocations on a pupil/teacher ratio of 22:1 based on the program in which they are enrolled (Regular or French Immersion). - To provide comprehensive programming at EY, MY and SY all students will receive an additional 10% weighting. - 3.
 Resource/Special Education teaching units will be allocated to schools according to a ratio of 1 F.T.E. to 200 students. - 4.
-Guidance teaching units will be allocated to schools according to the following: - a) K-4 ratio of .25 F.T.E. to 250 students - b) 5-8 ratio of .4 F.T.E. to 250 students - c) 9-12 ratio of .75 F.T.E. to 250 students - 5.
-We recognize the extra demands associated with students for whom English is an additional language.
-Therefore, these students will receive an additional 20% weighting.
-Funding generated by the additional weighting may be used to purchase either teacher or educational assistant time, or some combination of the two. - Alternative/Additional Programming Units: The allocation of additional teaching units for alternative/additional programming will be considered within the context of the total human resources available within a school and upon receipt of a written proposal. - 7.
-To provide a comprehensive middle school program, students in 7 to 8 will receive an additional 7.5% weighting. - 8.
-To provide a comprehensive high school program, students in 9 to 12 will receive an additional 7.5% weighting. - 9.
-RRTVA non-resident students will be considered on a full time equivalent (FTE) basis in the allocation of teaching units to MCI.
-Similarly, RRTVA resident students will be deducted on a full time equivalent (FTE) basis in the allocation of teaching units to MCI during the term which they are receiving programming outside of Western School Division.

-- 10. The final calculated allocation of teaching units to a school under these guidelines shall be rounded to the nearest tenth of a unit. - 11.
-Flexibility will be given to the local school to adjust class size groupings and deploy human resources to address academic priorities and the particular needs of students. - 12.
-The final decision on the allocation of teaching units rests with the School Board and adjustments may be made for budgeting or other reasons.
+Guidance teaching units will be allocated to schools according to a ratio of 1 FTE to each 300 students. - We recognize the extra demands associated with students for whom English is an additional language.
+Teaching units will be allocated to schools at a ratio of 1 FTE to each 175 EAL students. - 6.
+Alternative/Additional Programming Units: The allocation of additional teaching units for alternative/additional programming will be considered within the context of the total human resources available within a school and upon receipt of a written proposal. - 7.
+RRTVA staffing will be allocated by program.
+Staffing is funded through the RRTVA residual cost formula. - 8.
+The final calculated allocation of teaching units to a school under these guidelines shall be rounded to the nearest tenth of a unit. - 9.
+Flexibility will be given to the local school to adjust class size groupings and deploy human resources to address academic priorities and the particular needs of students. - 10.
+The final decision on the allocation of teaching units rests with the School Board through its budget and adjustments may be made for budgeting or other reasons.